Maldives poll frontrunner says president should resign

 Nasheed’s supporters have staged protests since he was ousted, and masked men this month fire-bombed a television station that backs Nasheed, who came to international prominence in 2009 after holding a cabinet meeting underwater in scuba gear to highlight the threat of climate change.

-Issues the new president will face include a rise in Islamist ideology, human rights abuses and a lack of investor confidence after Waheed’s government canceled the biggest foreign investment project, with India’s GMR Infrastructure.

-Additional reporting by Ranga Sirilal in Colombo; Writing by Shihar Aneez; editing by Anna Willard
+Issues the new president will face include a rise in Islamist ideology, human rights abuses and a lack of investor confidence after Waheed’s government cancelled the biggest foreign investment project, with India’s GMR Infrastructure .
+(Additional reporting by Ranga Sirilal in Colombo; Writing by Shihar Aneez; editing by Anna Willard)